qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

  sudo apt-get install gnupg software-properties-common

-Now we install the QGIS Signing Key, so QGIS software from the QGIS repo will be trusted and installed::
+Now install the QGIS Signing Key, so QGIS software from the QGIS repo will be trusted and installed::

  sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 51F523511C7028C3